 A 5 foot perimeter must be maintained within your site, however the good news is you do not have to maintain 5 feet between all structures on the site.
 You also can have a cooking stove, but still no open campfires, or other open flames (candles, tiki torches, etc.).

 Team up!
-1,260 square feet is A LOT of space.
+1,250 square feet is A LOT of space.
 A great option for family and friends to camp together.
 Large Sites entitle the bearer up to two vehicles, and the number of structures you’re allowed to put up depends on keeping everything within the 5 foot perimeter.
 Our graph paper brainstorms pretty consistently show two vehicles and 2-3 structures fitting in the space; we know y’all are gonna get creative here and impress us with your tent Tetris skills.
 An RV will absolutely fit on a Large Site, but is unlikely to have extra space for a second vehicle plus additional structures.
 Large sites onsite are approx. 28' x 45' (1260 sq ft) and Large sites Across The Way are all different shapes, but are a minimum of 1250 sq ft.

 NOTE: No indoor furniture is allowed on any campsite.